pingcap/blog/how_to_spin_up_an_htap_database_in_5_minutes_with_tidb_tispark.md

 In this 5-minute tutorial, we will show you how to spin up a standard TiDB cluster using Docker Compose on your local computer, so you can get a taste of its hybrid power, before using it for work or your own project in production.
 A standard TiDB cluster includes TiDB (MySQL compatible stateless SQL layer), [TiKV](http://bit.ly/tikv_repo_publication) (a distributed transactional key-value store where the data is stored), and [TiSpark](https://github.com/pingcap/tispark) (an Apache Spark plug-in that powers complex analytical queries within the TiDB ecosystem).

 Ready?
-Let’s get started!
+Let's get started!

 ## Setting Up

-Before we start deploying TiDB, we’ll need a few things first: `wget`, Git, Docker, and a MySQL client.
-If you don’t have them installed already, here are the instructions to get them.
+Before we start deploying TiDB, we'll need a few things first: `wget`, Git, Docker, and a MySQL client.
+If you don't have them installed already, here are the instructions to get them.

 <main class="tabs">
   <input id="tabMacOS" type="radio" name="tabs" value="macOSContent" checked>